kuboi1/web-requester/README.md

 * Sends HTTP requests to specified endpoints on the web

 ### 🚀 Quick Start
+* Run using poetry (preffered)
+    1. Open console
+    2. Move into the web-requester directory `cd /path/to/web-requester`
+    3. Install dependencies `poetry install`
+    4. Run the app `poetry run python requester.py`
+* Run without poetry (alternative)
-* Open console
+    1. Open console
-* Move into the web-requester directory `cd /path/to/web-requester`
+    2. Move into the web-requester directory `cd /path/to/web-requester`
-* Make sure you have the *requests* python package installed `pip install requests`
+    3. Install the requests package `pip install requests`
-* Run the app using `python requester.py`
+    4. Run the app using `python requester.py`

 ### 🧾 Requests
 * Requests are specified in the **requests/** directory